 Once microneedling produces tiny wounds in the skin, the body reacts to this by starting to renew itself using its healing mechanisms.
 The skin, particularly, creates new stem cells, fibroblasts, as well as other wound-repairing cells.
 This process induces the production of new collagen in the skin, known as neocollagenesis.
 Not only does this procedure stimulate collagen production, it also builds up the growth of endothelial cells, which are the thin layers of cells lining the blood vessels and capillaries.
 This means there will be better blood supply to the skin, which creates a healthy glow.

 To learn more about collagen treatment, visit RealSelf.com.

 Is it safe to undergo collagen production treatment?

 Because the epidermis remains intact, microneedling is safe and can be used in areas where laser treatments and deep peels are not typically performed.
 A topical numbing cream is used to prevent any pain during the procedure.
 The tiny pricking channels close within one hour, so post-procedure infections are extremely rare.
 The procedure can be repeated every four to six weeks as needed.
 For one to two days after treatment, patients will experience some redness and mild swelling akin to a mild sunburn.

-Contact our skin care specialists for a consultation today.
+Contact our skin care specialists in Nashville for a consultation today.